The three-year-olds will battle it out in the King Edward VII Stakes on the Friday of Royal Ascot, a race that is now over 180 years old.

 2010 | Bullet Train | Sir Henry Cecil | 12th at 13/2 | 6th at 5/1 |

 Usually, this race acts as a step up for the hopeful field, rather than being a step down.
-Between 2003 and 2022, only 9 of the 19 champions of this Group 2 event had previously won at Listed quality or better.
-The remaining 10 had either not given it a shot or were unable to win at Class 1 prior.
+Between 2000 and 2024, only 11 of the 25 champions of this Group 2 event had previously won at Listed quality or better.
+The remaining 14 had either not given it a shot or were unable to win at Class 1 prior.
+That said, seven of those Class 1 winners have been in the past eight runnings, which may suggest an improvement in the quality of winners recently.
 In the exceptionally rare cases that a horse has won a Group 1 race anytime since the previous August, they are subject to a 3lb penalty here.
 The last horse saddled with the extra weight was the Italian-trained Dylan Mouth in 2014.

-It therefore should come as no surprise that a gelding hasn’t won this race in over thirty years.
-Colts have always come out on top in that period, a reflection of the advantage they have and their better representation.
-The most successful geldings in recent times have been Oriental Express in 1996, Palio Sky in 1997, Snowstorm in 2001 and Ride With The Wind in 2009 who all finished as runners-up.
+Prior to Calandagan’s 2024 win the most successful geldings in recent times have been Oriental Express in 1996, Palio Sky in 1997, Snowstorm in 2001 and Ride With The Wind in 2009 who all finished as runners-up.

 WATCH FOR THE DRAW